betsee/betse/README.rst

    betse -v try

-This subcommand is typically run as a `smoke test`_ to verify that BETSE was installed properly and operates as expected.
+This subcommand is typically run as a `smoke test`_ verifying that BETSE was installed properly and works as advertised.
 Specifically, this subcommand:

 - Enables verbosity with the ``-v`` option, simplifying issue reporting in the event of an unexpected error.